 I know I know, sounds extreme or uncalled for but unless you’ve actually had a dream you knew would have saved a lot of lives and watch how unrealistic it became with the information you got from school, or get so frustrated cause you know you’re getting an outdated education, or studied so hard for an exam and had an unfortunate incident of diarrhoea that day and not bothering to explain yourself because you know it didn’t make a difference; then my friend, you know nothing.

 You should know that students in the year 2018, still get notes that were used to teach students in 1997 (if not older) and not typed notes; there are actual cases where you are mandated to copy these notes.
-We still plot graphs with pencil, sheets and broom sticks, architecture and Engineering students practice drawing with a sheet of paper and pencils.
-All of which by now have been worked on with methods and software applications to make the practice easier so that problems of today can be solved with the time left.
-For some reason if you don’t suffer to get work done, then it’s not worth it.
-I don’t even know where this old theory came from.
+We still plot graphs with pencil, sheets and broomsticks, architecture and Engineering students practice drawing with a sheet of paper and pencils.
+All of which by now have been

-Of recent I found out that there are students with lovely amazing talents, sketch artists, photographers, cinematographers, self taught illustrators, animators, software and sound engineers, dancers, singers, musicians, writers, poets and speakers all drowning their gifts while trying to get “white collar jobs”.
-Most don’t have time to build their skills because the Education is not only outdated but selfish.
-You find that to actually make it out with “flying colours”, you need to dedicate a hundred percent of your being; and it’s not even worth it.
-Despite this struggle students try to keep up with inconsistent power and water supply.
+Recently, I found out that there are students with lovely amazing talents, sketch artists, photographers, cinematographers, self-taught illustrators, animators, software and sound engineers, dancers, singers, musicians, writers, poets, and speakers all drowning their gifts while trying to get “white collar jobs”.
+Most don’t have time to build their skills because the education is not only outdated but selfish.
+You find that to actually make it out with “flying colors”, you need to dedicate a hundred percent of your being; and it’s not even worth it.
+Despite this struggle, students try to keep up with inconsistent power and water supply.